 You are here

-In this issue, you will find articles on the legacy of Professor Wayland Noland; research highlights, including the work of our chemical biologists, work on critical energy issues from the Inorganometallic Catalyst Design Center, and the invention of a paper-based, low-cost, portable ion-selective detector; student foci on two of our outstanding students (graduate and undergraduate); the work of two student-led organizations, the Community of Chemistry Graduate Students and Science Mentors; donor-supported scholarships and fellowships; a new Chemistry for Life Sciences sequence of lectures and labs; the innovative creation of a Master of Filtering game; alumnus Gary Brudvig receiving the university's Outstanding Alumni Award; and a feature on the unique relationship between chemistry and theology and two professors; and the upcoming public Energy and U show, Saturday, Jan.
-7.
+In this issue, you will find articles on the legacy of Professor Wayland Noland; research highlights, including the work of our chemical biologists, work on critical energy issues from the Inorganometallic Catalyst Design Center, and the invention of a paper-based, low-cost, portable ion-selective detector; student foci on two of our outstanding students (graduate and undergraduate); the work of two student-led organizations, the Community of Chemistry Graduate Students and Science Mentors; donor-supported scholarships and fellowships; a new Chemistry for Life Sciences sequence of lectures and labs; the innovative creation of a Master of Filtering game; alumnus Gary Brudvig receiving the university's Outstanding Alumni Award; and a feature on the unique relationship between chemistry and theology and two professors.

 In this issue, you will find articles on a post-doctorate who doesn't let blindness stop her from being a chemist; profiles of two of our outstanding researchers—Professor Theresa Reineke and Regents Professor Donald Truhlar; innovative teaching in our large-enrollment general chemistry and organic chemistry courses and laboratories and some of the lab offerings unique to our department; two outstanding, award-winning undergraduates; and a new partnership for our popular Energy and U outreach program.